One-com/insection/README.md

 # Insection

-A fast data structure that allows efficiently find all intervals that overlap with any given interval or point.
+A data structure that allows efficiently to find all intervals that overlap with any given interval or point.

 The data structure is a red black tree augmented with hieracical data